Closest International Airports

 One third of our students graduate with a double major, and there is no additional charges to pursue two courses of study.
 It is also common for students to pursue a minor in a secondary discipline.
 This makes our graduates stand out in today's increasingly complex job market, as it leaves them poised to succeed as confident, creative thinkers and problem solvers.

 Beloit’s campus is made up of state-of-the-art facilities like the LEED-certified Sanger Center for the Sciences, a cutting-edge building with classrooms and laboratory spaces designed to encourage interdisciplinary learning, critical for today’s science students to take a leadership role in 21st century science.
 New this year is The Powerhouse, a $38 million sustainable student union, recreation center, and athletics facility for Beloiters.
 The Powerhouse is a first-of-its-kind health and recreation facility and has already won several awards.

 There is a strong Next Genius community at Beloit.
-More than 10 Next Genius scholars have enrolled here, making it one of the most popular destinations amongst Next Genius candidates.
+More than 17 Next Genius scholars have enrolled here, making it one of the most popular destinations amongst Next Genius candidates.
 Beloit’s first Next Genius Scholar graduated from Beloit in 2019.
-She completed her degree in 3 years, graduating with a degree in Psychology and a minor in Music.
-Another current Next Genius scholar recently commented, “in college you want to discover yourself and follow your dreams.
+She completed her course of studyin 3 years, graduating with a degree in Psychology and a minor in Music.
+One of our current Next Genius scholars recently commented, “in college you want to discover yourself and follow your dreams.
 That’s one of the reasons I came to Beloit.
 I chose it because of its size and programs and I know I’m exactly where I’m supposed to be.”